 Over the past three decades, there has been an epidemiologic shift from squamous cell cancers to adenocarcinoma of the lower esophagus and cardia in the white populations in Western countries.
 The incidence of adenocarcinoma has surpassed that of squamous cell cancers since the 1990s.
 In Eastern countries, however, squamous cell cancer remains the predominant type and is mostly located in the mid esophagus.

 The etiologic factors for the development of esophageal cancer vary between the different histologies (Table 26-1).
-Smoking and drinking are independent contributing factors, as shown by prospective studies of patient who drink but do not ...
+Smoking and drinking are independent contributing factors, as shown by prospective studies of patient who drink ...